 Eggs are an excellent source of biotin.
 But even though egg yolks have a high concentration, they contain a chemical that may interfere with its absorption.
 If you only eat egg whites, you may find yourself with a biotin deficiency.
 The solution is to eat whole eggs because they’re a perfect form of protein and will give you the biotin you need.

 Eating fatty fish like salmon is another good way to consume biotin.
 Add it to your diet at least twice a week to repair damaged hair and bring back its natural oils.

 Other natural sources of biotin include nuts, sunflower seeds, legumes, cauliflower, bananas, avocado, whole grains, milk, and red meat. (especially organ meat)

-After you shampoo, apply a dime-sized portion of Argan oil and work it into your ends or use it as a hot oil treatment.
-Actually Organic Argan Oil is made with 100% Moroccan cold-pressed Argan oil, is non-greasy, and comes with a spray applicator.
-It also works well as a facial moisturizer and to soften your cuticles.
+After shampooing, apply a dime-sized portion of Argan oil and work it into your ends or use it as a hot oil treatment.

 4. Quit abusing your hair